Balanitis (Penile Inflammation): UK Online Doctor Guide

 - Wash with plain warm water — avoid soap.

-- Clotrimazole 1% cream for thrush.
+- a suitable treatment 1% cream for thrush.

-- Hydrocortisone 1% for inflammatory balanitis.
+- a suitable treatment 1% for inflammatory balanitis.

-- Combination antifungal/steroid (Daktacort) for mixed cases.
+- Combination treatment/steroid (a suitable treatment) for mixed cases.

 Frequently asked questions